Cart 0

 Coast Guard: Pushups, situps, 1.5 mile run plus jump into pool and swim 100m unassisted.

 4) Assess Yourself - Before you talk to a recruiter, assess yourself and see how you do on a practice ASVAB and PT Test.
 You may need more practice.
 Consider this a job interview not an information session.
-You can find all the answers to the questions you have online using the official military websites about the details of enlisting.
+You can find all the answers to your questions online using the official military websites about the details of enlisting.
 But you will not know what you need to work on IF you do not assess yourself.
 Be ready to join when you talk to a recruiter.

-If you go into your recruiter's office meeting the height / weight standards, meeting the physical fitness standards, and understanding the ASVAB testing process because you took a few practice tests, you will be taken seriously.
+If you go into your recruiter's office meeting the height/weight standards, meeting the physical fitness standards, and understanding the ASVAB testing process because you took a few practice tests, you will be taken seriously.
 Here are some resources to help you with your journey.
 Thanks for considering to serve your country.
 Now - serve it well by being ready to serve.

 Army PT Requirements and Body Fat Calculator